masikol/barapost/README.md

 ### EXAMPLES:

-Note for Windows users: `./fastQA5-sorter.py` won't work on Windows -- type `python fastQA5-sorter.py` instead.
+Note for Windows users: `./fastQA5-sorter.py` won't work on Windows -- type `py -3 fastQA5-sorter.py` instead.

 Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
 Therefore I recommend to make .py-file executable (by running `chmod +x fastQA5-sorter.py`) and run it as it is shown in examples below.